Arctic and Northern Studies (ACNS)

 Offered As Demand Warrants

-This course explores the effects of the environment on human behavior, health, and well-being.
+This course explores the effects of the environment on human behavior, health and well-being.
 Critical evaluation of human interactions with nature and consideration of arctic environments are emphasized.
-Students will explore the unique relationships between humans and nature while examining the role of nature on health, mental health, and behavior.
+Students will explore the unique relationships between humans and nature while examining the role of nature on health, mental health and behavior.

-Prerequisites: PSY F101X; WRTG F111X; WRTG F211X, WRTG F213X.
+Prerequisites: PSY F111X; WRTG F111X; WRTG F211X or WRTG F213X.

 Crosslisted with PSY F426.

-Stacked with PSY F626; ACNS F626.
+Stacked with ACNS F626; PSY F626.

 Special Notes: Research Methods such as PSY F275 is recommended prior to taking this course.